Postgraduate MSc

 International applicants: please check the international intakes page for the latest information and application dates.

-Digital marketing covers lots of different areas, including campaign metrics and research, content marketing, copywriting, database management and analysis, digital analytics and strategy, email and mobile marketing, Pay-Per-Click (PPC), Search and Social Media Marketing (SSMM), Search Engine Optimization (SEO), video production/podcasting, web design and development, blogging, and much more.
+Digital marketing covers lots of different areas, including campaign metrics and research, content marketing, copywriting, database management and analysis, digital analytics and strategy, email and mobile marketing, Pay-Per-Click (PPC), Search and Social Media Marketing (SSMM), Search Engine Optimisation (SEO), video production/podcasting, web design and development, blogging, and much more.
 Crucially, it involves any content in an online environment that is designed to engage a specific audience.
-This course is appropriate for both home and international students, and individuals who are members of, or associated with, UK-based professional bodies.

 You will:

-• develop knowledge and understanding of the theories, concepts, and principles applicable to entrepreneurship and enterprise management
+• Develop a deeper knowledge and understanding of the theories, concepts, and principles applicable to marketing.

 Placement